GerB/modernquote/README.md

 # Modern quote
 This extension enables you to highlight parts of posts to quote, similar to the working of quoting from the topic review.
+It also adds a multiquote button to enable you to quote several posts from a page

 ## Installation